cappe987/cappe987.github.io/content/docs/wiretime.md

 If they aren't using the same PHC they need to be precisely synced.

 The packets will use a path that loops back to the transmitting switch.
-The receiving port should be removed from the switch bridge to avoid flooding.
+The receiving port should be set to a different VLAN than the transmitting port, or removed from the bridge completely, to avoid flooding.
 Packets are timestamped on transmission and receival and the difference is calculated across several packets and the average is taken.

 The most basic command looks like this
 ```sh